Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Generalized Model with Four Klein-Gordon Scalar Fields

 \subsection{Step 3: Reduced Quantization}

 Given the fact that we want to quantize the reduced theory using techniques from loop quantum gravity, we will reformulate the reduced phase space in terms of Ashtekar variables $(A^{A}_j, E^j_A)$.
-Also in the generalized model the observable algebra of the elementary variables $(A^{A}_j, E^j_A)$ is isomorphic to the kinematical algebra and as discussed in detail in section \ref{s23} because of this we can use the usual Ashtekar-Lewandowski representation of loop quantum gravity to obtain the physical Hilbert space ${\cal H}_{phys}$ of the generalized model.
+Also in the generalized model the observable algebra of the elementary variables $(A^{A}_j, E^j_A)$ is isomorphic to the kinematical subalgebra of $(A^j_a, E^a_j)$ and as discussed in detail in section \ref{s23} because of this we can use the usual Ashtekar-Lewandowski representation of loop quantum gravity to obtain the physical Hilbert space ${\cal H}_{phys}$ of the generalized model.
 As before the price to pay when working in the connection formulation instead of the ADM formulation is an additional SU(2) Gauss constraint.
-However, this can be simply solved in the quantum theory but restricting to only gauge invariant spin networks in ${\cal H}_{phys}$.
-Where the quantization program stopped in the four Klein-Gordon scalar field case was, when we wanted to implement the physical Hamiltonian ${\bf H}_{phys}$ as an operator on ${\cal H}_{phys}$.
-Now the situation has changed.
+However, this can simply be solved in the quantum theory by restricting to only gauge invariant spin networks in ${\cal H}_{phys}$.
+In the previous attempt with four Klein-Gordon scalar fields the reduced quantization program could not be completed because the physical Hamiltonian ${\bf H}_{\rm phys}$ could not be implemented as an operator on ${\cal H}_{phys}$.
+Now the situation is different.
 The individual terms that occur under the square root of the physical Hamiltonian density in (\ref{HamDens2}) can all be quantized on ${\cal H}_{phys}$ using loop quantum gravity techniques.
 Let us consider the first term, that is $-2\sqrt{Q}C^{\rm geo}$.
 The two individual contributions of $\sqrt{Q}$ and $C^{\rm geo}$ will be quantized as individual operators.
-The first one, $\sqrt{Q}$ can be quantized by means of the volume operator \cite{Rovelli:1994ge,Ashtekar:1997fb}.
-The observable associated to the geometric part of the Hamiltonian constraint $C^{\rm geo}$ can be quantized using the techniques introduced in \cite{Thiemann:1996ay}.
-For the quantization of the second term $-2\sqrt{Q}\sum\limits_{j=1}^3 \sqrt{Q^{jj}C^{\rm geo}_jC^{\rm geo}_j}$, we will promote the entire term to an operator at the quantum level and this can be done using the usual quantization for holonomies and fluxes in loop quantum gravity.
-Note, that the quantization used in \cite{Giesel:2007wn} for the Brown-Kucha\v{r} dust model does not carry over to this model because here the second terms does not involve a covariant contraction of the spatial indices between the observables associated with the metric $Q^{jk}$ and the geometric part of the spatial diffeomorphism constraint $C_j^{\rm geo}$.
-As a consequence, a different regularization procedure needs to be considered and the details of the quantization of the physical Hamiltonian will be discussed elsewhere in $\cite{KGAO}$.
-The final physical Hamiltonian operator will be of the following form:
+The first one, $\sqrt{Q}$ can be quantized by means of the volume operator \cite{Rovelli:1994ge,Ashtekar:1997fb,Thiemann1998}.
+The observable associated to the geometric part of the Hamiltonian constraint $C^{\rm geo}$ can be quantized using the techniques introduced in \cite{Thiemann:1996ay,Thiemann:1996}.
+For the quantization of the second term $2\sqrt{Q}\sum\limits_{j=1}^3 \sqrt{Q^{jj}C^{\rm geo}_jC^{\rm geo}_j}$, we will promote the entire term to an operator at the quantum level and this can be done using the usual quantization for holonomies and fluxes in loop quantum gravity.
+Note, that the quantization used in \cite{Giesel:2007wn} for the Brown-Kucha\v{r} dust model does not carry over to this model because here the second term does not involve a covariant contraction of the spatial indices between the observables associated with the metric $Q^{jk}$ and the geometric part of the spatial diffeomorphism constraint $C_j^{\rm geo}$.
+As a consequence, a different regularization procedure needs to be considered.